Liraglutide for Weight Loss

 Although rare, liraglutide caused thyroid C-cell tumors in animal studies.
 All brand names of liraglutide have a “black box” warning of the risk of these tumors.
 If you have trouble swallowing, develop hoarseness, or feel swelling or a lump in your neck, contact your health care provider immediately.

-The FDA also warns not to take liraglutide if you have a personal or family history of multiple endocrine neoplasia syndrome type 2, or medullary thyroid cancer.
+The FDA also warns not to take liraglutide if you have a personal or family history of multiple endocrine neoplasia syndrome Type 2, or medullary thyroid cancer.

 Precautions